achenet/SoSiffreScheduler/README.md

 # SoSiffreScheduler
 An attempt to automate the process of making schedules for salesteams, which my manager at H&M had to do by hand.
 This is actually a specific case of the Nurse Scheduling Problem.

+update 9 Oct 2020
+run into a rather frustrating bug - when trying to build a simple functionality to display an entered text, run into "AttributeError - 'tkinter.tkapp' object has no attribute 'output' ".
+Which is rather odd, because I have initialized a 'self.output' field.

 update 27 Sept 2020
 starting again, with a more Object Oriented approach this time.